 Name of trip

 Is this a day trip?

 Is this a residential?

 Is this overseas?

-Page 29

 Does this trip involve an adventurous activity?
 If YES , led by whom?

-Date/s of trip What time is the trip departing?
+Date/s of trip

+What time is the trip departing?
 If departing from anywhere other than school - please state where.

 What is the estimated return time of the trip?
 If returning to anywhere other than school - please state where OR if students are to be picked up from a venue.

+Staffing and Participants
-Stafi fing and Participants Ratio 1:15 for residentials plus Ratio 1:20 for non-hazardous ONE extra for overseas & residents with complex new Trip Leaders should aim to rote Trip Leaders please identify those new to trip day trips dential trips eds the 1:1 staff do not co ate staff - please refer to t ount within these ratios) trips staffing policy here Trip Leader name Names of Staff attending: as detailed above, please identify staff who have been on this trip before and those who are NEW to this trip Please ensure Diary are kept up to date (via email) of any staffing changes - for ALL trips Name: (been before) Name: (new to trip) Names of Emergency staff - to attend if any of the above staff become ill; either just before or during the trip. (x1 if trip includes 3 staff or less, x2 if trip involves 4 or more staff) As above

-Year Group/s of students Intended number of students & approx. gender breakdown List Staff First Aiders (identify if 1 day or 3 day First Aid Certificate) There should be a First Aider OR appropriate coverage at the venue/on transport Providers, Accomm nodations and Travel Arrangements Destination of trip External provider information (i.e. travel agencies, coach companies etc. must include addresses and phone numbers) Address of Venue/Accommodation Travel method Travel company Approx cost of trip (include entry/travel, etc) Pul rpose and Activities Primary purpose/Aim of visit (i.e. curriculum) Intended outcomes of the trip SDP/Curriculum links t staff to talk to the students about their own job (& on), qualifications needed, how they got it & what it Approx Cost of trip (full breakde Philosophy Form Please) own on the
+- Ratio 1:15 for residentials plus 1 extra staff for overseas trips - Ratio 1:20 for non-hazardous day trips - ONE extra for overseas & residential trips ( For students with complex needs the 1:1 staff do not count within these ratios)

+☐ Trip Leaders should aim to rote ☐ Trip Leaders please identify those new to trip • Trip Leader name Names of Staff attending: as detailed above, please identify staff who have been on this trip before and those who are NEW to this trip Name: (heen before) Name: (new to trip) Please ensure Diary are kept up to date (via email) of any staffing changes - for ALL trips Names of Emergency staff - to attend if any of the above staff become ill; either just before or during the trip.
+As above (x1 if trip includes 3 staff or less, x2 if trip involves 4 or more staff) Year Group/s of students Intended number of students & approx. gender breakdown List Staff First Aiders (identify if 1 day or 3 day First Aid Certificate) There should be a First Aider OR appropriate coverage at the venue/on transport DR Providers, Accomm odations and Travel Arra ngements Destination of trip External provider information (i.e. travel agencies, coach companies etc. must include addresses and phone numbers) Address of Venue/Accommodation r own job (& t it & what it

-Philosophy Form Please)
+Approx Cost of trip (full breakdown on the Philosophy Form Please)

 E-signature Date

 Trip Leader

 Approval of Head of Department

 Approval of DSL re Safeguarding (KC after trip approved by Dairy Committee)

 Conversation with EVC (DMN)

 Diary Committee approval